redlarvaoioi/Securly-Bypass-File/README.md

 # Later Updates
 i might make this so that it works on the computer, that way you wont need to make a codespace everytime.

+# Things To note

+the launcher i made is very ugly, i didnt really have to much time to work on it, updates would be appreciated!!!